YngvN/home-page-react/README.md

 ## Description

 I wanted to experiment with some of the stuff I've learned through my studies.
 I've also tried to implement some more animations on the the background, among other places.
+It uses CMS to get new projects that I publish in Wordpress.

 ## Built With